 Overlap is Active in Municipal Reinvention Initiatives

 Rob Horne leads the Municipal Innovation Group with Overlap Associates.
-Rob has over 30 years of municipal experience, and he retired in 2019 as the Chief Administrative Officer (CAO) with the City of Stratford.
-Please reach out to Rob any time for an informal discussion about your community’s challenges and opportunities.
+Rob has over 30 years of municipal experience, and he retired in 2019 as the Chief Administrative Officer with the City of Stratford.
+He recently completed his appointment as the 2020/2021 Planner in Residence with the University of Waterloo.
+Please reach out to Rob any time for an informal discussion about your community’s challenges and opportunities